Taxpayers Use Health Insurance Open Enrollment to Avoid Penalties

 Uninsured penalty calculation 630 percent higher than in 2014

-The open enrollment period for 2017 health insurance coverage through the federal marketplace begins Tuesday, November 1 and ends January 31.
+The health care open enrollment period for 2017 through the federal marketplace begins Tuesday, November 1 and ends January 31.
 During the three-month open enrollment period, anyone may sign up for a 2017 health insurance plan.
 After January 31, taxpayers may be asked to provide proof of a qualifying life event – like getting married, losing health insurance or having a baby – to enroll in or change their coverage.
 And those without insurance for 2017 could face steep penalties: the person-person flat-fee penalty has increased more than 630 percent since it was first implemented in 2014.

 “The penalty for being without insurance has increased substantially since 2014,” said Kathy Pickering, vice president and executive director of The Tax Institute at H&R Block.
 “While in some cases uninsured taxpayers may qualify for an exemption from the penalty, the only surefire way to avoid the penalty in 2017 is to enroll and stay covered in a qualified insurance plan.”